-In their latest fit-out DCC has teamed up with UK based home wares and life style brand, The White Company.
-This 6,300sf project took 13 weeks from start to finish and will be White Company’s North American flagship.
-It encompassed a ground-floor sales area, a basement level, stock room and administration area.
+In their latest fit-out DCC has teamed up with UK based luxury life style brand, The White Company.
+This 6,300sf project took 13 weeks from start to finish and is The White Company’s US flagship.
+It encompasses a ground-floor sales area, a basement level, stock and administration area.
 One of the standout features of this store, are the 17 foot tall columns that were kept from the original space and incorporated into an updated and airy design, accented by millwork and glass archways, supplied by DCC.
 Dickinson Cameron teamed up with De La Garza Architecture LLC on this Landmark project, to bring The White Company’s first U.S. location to life.
-This project is notable for its high-profile location in the heart of the Flatiron / 5th Avenue shopping district, and represents yet another DCC Built landmark in the City.
+This project is notable for its high-profile location in the heart of the shopping district at 155 5th Avenue within Flatiron and represents yet another DCC Built landmark in the City.

 Dickinson Cameron was excited to participate for the second year in OSHA’s National Fall Prevention Stand-Down May 8th through the 12th by having our projects nationwide pause during the workday for discussions, safety trainings in hazard recognition and fall prevention.

 Dickinson Cameron’s restaurant construction teams have been busy building!
 Most recently we have completed Yard House at The Battery Atlanta which marks the 11th restaurant DCC has delivered for the California brand.
 We are excited for our Yard House under-construction projects in Sunrise, Florida, Irving, Texas and Carlsbad, California.
 We also have projects under-construction with Eureka! at San Diego State University, Fleming’s Steakhouse in Santa Clara, California and two ground-up projects for Lazy Dog in Denver, Colorado.